unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 You can add multiple stashes onto the stack of stashes.
 They will all be stashed in the order you added them.

+Checkout
+The git checkout command is thought to be overloaded, which is what lead to the addition of the git switch and git restore commands.
+We can use checkout to create branches, switch to new branches, restore files, and undo history.

+Detached HEAD
+A state where HEAD points to a specific commit, not a branch.
+Changes made here won’t belong to any branch unless explicitly saved.